 UFS, 4221 North 203rd Street, Suite 100, Elkhorn, NE 68022, acts as transfer, dividend disbursing, and shareholder servicing agent for the Funds pursuant to a written agreement with the Funds.
-Under the agreement, UFS is responsible for administering and performing transfer agent functions, dividend distribution, shareholder administration, and maintaining necessary records in accordance with applicable rules and regulations.
+Under the agreement, UFS is responsible for administering performing transfer agent functions, dividend distribution, administration, and maintaining necessary records in accordance with applicable rules and regulations.
 For transfer agency services rendered to the Funds under the Fund Services Agreement, the Funds pay UFS the greater of an annual minimum fee or an asset based fee, which scales downward based upon the respective Fund's net assets.
 The Funds also pay UFS for any out-of-pocket expenses.
-For the fiscal years ended November 30, 2020, November 30, 2021 and November 30, 2022, the Copeland SMID Cap Dividend Growth Fund paid transfer agency service fees in the amount of \$24,818, \$33,900 and \$31,736 respectively.
-For the fiscal years ended November 30, 2020, November 30, 2021 and November 30, 2022, the Copeland Dividend Growth Fund paid transfer agency service fees in the amount of \$41,390, \$32,633 and \$24,575 respectively.
+For the fiscal years ended November 30, 2021, November 30, 2022 and November 30, 2023, the Copeland SMID Cap Dividend Growth Fund paid transfer agency service fees in the amount of \$33,900, \$31,736 and \$33,637 respectively.
+For the fiscal years ended November 30, 2021, November 30, 2022 and November 30, 2023, the Copeland Dividend Growth Fund paid transfer agency service fees in the amount of \$32,633, \$24,575 and \$25,634 respectively.
 The Copeland International Small Cap Fund commenced operations after November 30, 2021 and did not pay any transfer agency fees to UFS during the fiscal year ended November 30, 2021.
-For the fiscal year ended November 30, 2022, the Copeland International Small Cap Fund paid transfer agency service fees in the amount of \$726.
+For the fiscal years ended November 30, 2022 and November 30, 2023, the Copeland International Small Cap Fund paid transfer agency service fees in the amount of \$726 and \$1,001, respectively.